Appliances and fixtures

 Appliances

-In the meantime, information about water efficiency can be found at the Australian water efficiency rating scheme website www.waterrating.gov.au.
+Information about water efficiency can also be found at the Australian water efficiency rating scheme website www.waterrating.gov.au.

 Do not specify or install waste disposal units.
 Instead, where possible, encourage building users to compost all organic kitchen waste.